ordokr/frunk/README.md

 fields and their subfields are subsets of A's fields and their respective subfields, then A can be turned into B.

-As usual, the goal with Frunk is to do this:
+As usual, the goal with OrdoFP is to do this:
 * Using stable (so no specialisation, which would have been helpful, methinks)
 * Typesafe
 * No usage of `unsafe`